perrutquist/Zeros.jl/README.md

 The `testzero` function can be used to change the type when a variable is equal to zero.
 For example `foo(testzero(a), b)` will call `foo(a,b)` if `a` is nonzero.
 But if `a` is zero, then it will call `foo(Zero(),b)` instead.
 The function `foo` will then be complied specifically for input of the type `Zero` and this might result in speed-ups that outweigh the cost of branching.

+### Use as a field in a struct

 Another use for the `Zero` type can be found in [DoubleDoubles.jl](https://github.com/perrutquist/DoubleDoubles.jl).
 It defines a `Double` type which has a `.hi` and a `.lo` field.
 The case where the `.lo` field is zero is common enough that a separate type `Single` is defined for this.
 Instead of a type with no `.lo` field, we create one where it is of the `Zero` type (and thus requires no storage).
+The code in that module looks like this:
 ```
 abstract AbstractDouble{T} <: AbstractFloat
 immutable Double{T<:AbstractFloat} <: AbstractDouble{T}